 Employ static type checking by providing type hints for static analysis tools in areas involving multiple inheritance.

-Only use multiple inheritance that is linearizable by the MRO algorithm.

 Use __mro__ as an aid during development and during maintenance to help obtain the desired class hierarchies and verify linearity.

+Consider using __mro__ to check at runtime that the actual method binding matches the expected method binding and to raise an exception if they do not match.

 6.45 Extra intrinsics [LRM]